- Book value is a measure of a company's net worth. It is the assets minus the liabilities.

 - The second company has a book value per share of $200 and has a market price of $100 per share.
 Its price-to-book ratio is 0.5.
 Investors are likely to see this as a stock that has been undervalued.

-As you can see, the second company looked like the better choice at first, but a deeper dive has raised some red flags.
+As you can see, the first company looked like the better choice at first, but a deeper dive has raised some red flags.

 Savvy investors will always be careful to assess a stock from a few angles instead of buying based on only one value indicator.

 The Limits of Book Value

-Another factor in looking at book value is the fact that it doesn't factor in intangible assets.
-These include things such as patents, copyrights, and trademarks.
+Another factor in looking at book value is the fact that it doesn't factor in intangible assets, such as as patents, copyrights, and trademarks.
 While these assets aren't tangibly valued on a company's books, they offer a lot of value over time.

 For these reasons, you should always look at other valuation metrics that deal with factors outside book value.

 A company that is viable and growing will always be worth more than its book value because of its ability to create earnings and growth.

 Other Vital Values for Investors

 You won't want to jump in with both feet on an investment until you have a firm grasp of many other aspects of a stock's value.
 Here are a few other common terms you might want to look into and make sure you understand:

-- Earnings per share (EPS): This is the percentage of a firm's profit that goes to each share of stock.
+- Earnings per share (EPS): This is the amount of a firm's profit that goes to each share of stock.

 - Price-to-earnings ratio (P/E): This measures the current price of a share against per-share earnings.

 - Projected earnings growth (PEG): This looks at the price-to-earnings ratio compared to the growth ratio.

 - Price-to-sales ratio (P/S): A company's market cap is divided by its most recent yearly revenue.
 P/S can also be found by dividing the price of a stock per share by per-share revenue.

-- Dividend payout ratio: This compares the number of dividends paid to stockholders vs. the company's total net income.
+- Dividend payout ratio: This figure compares the number of dividends paid to stockholders vs. the company's total net income.